Beej126/GmailZero/README.md

 Here at the inception this begins with the wishlist... can't believe i can't find an existing app that does a few calendar integration things i'm looking for, even commercial.

 ## Wishlist / Design Goals
-1. Full calendar integration
+1. **Full calendar integration**
-   1. #1 create calendar event from email (missing from mailbird)
+   1. #1 **create calendar event from email** (missing from mailbird)
-   1. support multiple reminders feature of google calendar (missing from emClient)
+   1. support **multiple reminders** feature of google calendar (missing from emClient)
-   1. forward existing event to another address -  poor man's approach to integrating with another calendar, i.e. work vs personal
+   1. **forward event** to another address - poor man's approach to integrating with another calendar, i.e. work vs personal
-   1. common calendar views of either today only with slots for times -or- multiple dayswith just scheduled events showing
+   1. common "today at a glance" views - with either today only showing slots for all hours -or- multiple days with just scheduled events showing
-1. i'd lean on the existing gmail web page for anything outside of my own day to day happy path to keep implementation as minimal as possible
+1. **Gmail adjunct strategy** - lean on the existing gmail web page for anything outside of my own day to day happy path to keep implementation as minimal as possible
 1. common window layout with nav down left side, inbox list next, then current email pane and lastly vertical calendar panel on the right...
 1. multiple inboxes! pretty killer feature i use in the gmail web app... basically it's the idea of showing more "folders" at once than just a primary inbox... couple this with gmail's amazingly robust (albeit unfriendly) filter rules and you can do powerful "auto cleansing", which is very [inbox zero](https://en.wikipedia.org/wiki/Merlin_Mann) zen... i like keeping a "pending" and "kids" view... pending is a manual move but kids vacuums up a ton of different inbound stuff via filters
-1. favorite folders up at the top of the left side nav (missing from mailbird)
+1. **favorite folders** - up at the top of the left side nav (missing from mailbird)
-1. move-to-folder action button **with favorite folders at the top of list** (missing from mailbird)
+1. **move-to-folder** action button (with favorite folders at the top of list) (missing from mailbird)
 1. the obvious right mouse actions and buttons: delete, move to folder, reply, forward, move to calendar!, create new email (i tend to not want to blindly "archive", if i want to keep, i want to put in specific folder), mark as unread
 1. common mark-as-read behavior as emails are opened
 1. common keyboard nav, cursor up/down in inbox, tab through panels (again, ESC to minimize is a must!)
-1. (seems like a nightmare feature) but it would be killer to have a robust "export folder"
+1. **export folder** - seems like a nightmare feature to implement correctly
    1. Evolution (listed below) is a good longstanding source of proper execution on several features including export - they dump to MBOX format which i now see is a well established standard that can be opened and read AND SEARCHED by many 3rd party tools... that's the way to go for this
    1. <s>initially thinking a zip of emails printed to pdf along with bundling their attachements is probably the most "portable" approach... and maybe each email "thread/conversation" is a nested zip of leaf emails? i can't think of how you'd ever get something that could be reloaded as real emails</s>
    1. google has it's own extract-your-data facility, have to see what format those come out as